squawkcpp/cds/README.md

 ### Use Docker Image

-Install and run the docker command with the parameters for the cds server.
+Install and run the docker image with the parameters for the cds server.

 <pre>
 sudo docker run -itd --link <REDIS> --name squawk-cds -v /srv:/srv:ro \